-There is no greater activity to begin the process of raising the value you create for your organization than a conversation with your boss about value creation.
+As stated previously, there is no greater activity to begin the process of raising the value you create for your organization than a conversation with your boss.
 By approaching your boss and requesting a conversation regarding value creation, you are already raising your value in your organization.
 Yet, at the same time, this is not a conversation being held in organizations across the globe.
-Hence, when responding to your request, your boss may be:

 The competitive global marketplace shows little mercy for organizations that are slow to raise the bar for their customers and their employees.
 Business value tied to external marketplace drivers tend to be strategically focused and is created by: